Insuring Nature to Reduce Risk: Risk Transfer Solutions for Coral Reefs

 Coral reefs protect lives and property from ocean related risks.
 With reefs in decline, there is an urgent need to invest in their resilience.
 One model for catalysing this is reef insurance.
 ORRAA partner the United Nations Development Programme (UNDP) is leading global analysis on understanding the risks to coral reefs to guide investment, facilitate disaster responses, and create markets for reef insurance.

-Coral reefs and associated systems provide food and resources worth US$2.7 trillion per year to more than a billion people in over 100 countries and territories.
+Coral reefs and associated systems provide food and resources worth USD$2.7 trillion per year to more than a billion people in over 100 countries and territories.
 They add value to fisheries, tourism, and other sectors.
-Coral reef fisheries provide $5.7 billion in catch annually.
-Reef tourism generates $36 billion in revenue a year around the world.
-With around eight percent of the global population living less than 10 metres above sea level, floods could cost coastal cities as much as $1 trillion per year by 2050.
+Coral reef fisheries provide USD$5.7 billion in catch annually.
+Reef tourism generates USD$36 billion in revenue a year around the world.
+With around eight percent of the global population living less than 10 metres above sea level, floods could cost coastal cities as much as USD$1 trillion per year by 2050.
 Together, this presents a powerful business case for the conservation of coral reefs.

-However, human activity and climate change are causing bleaching, die-back and physical destruction of reefs that can result in losses of up to 75 to 90% by 2050.
+However, human activity and climate change are causing bleaching, die-back and physical destruction of reefs that can result in losses of up to 75 to 90 per cent by 2050.
 The need for investment in reef resilience is urgent.
 Innovative risk transfer solutions, including insurance, have the potential to remedy this situation by transferring the risks faced by reefs based on the value they hold.

 ORRAA partner UNDP is helping to define a global standard for risk transfer.
 The report, ‘Insuring nature to reduce risk: Risk-transfer solutions for coral reefs‘, provides guidance on developing risk transfer solutions, which includes insurance and investments, for improving coastal resilience and aiding the livelihoods that depend on them.